 Go to Team Explorer > Settings > Repository Settings.
 Make sure that you've entered the correct User, Email, Remotes, and other settings.

 Resolve merge conflicts before pushing

-If there are conflicts between your local commits on the commits on the remote branch, you must first resolve these conflicts before you can push your changes.
+If there are conflicts between your local commits and the remote branch, you must resolve these conflicts before you can push your changes.

-You should pull the changes from others first, resolve the conflicts and commit the changes, then re-attempt the
+Pull the changes from others first.
+You can resolve the conflicts and commit the changes, then try the